Paradoxical Insomnia (Sleep State Misperception): Symptoms, Causes, and Treatment

 What Causes Paradoxical Insomnia?

 Paradoxical insomnia rarely develops from a single cause.
+Most people have several contributing factors.

 Anxiety is one of the most common causes.